Applications of artificial intelligence: Historical contributions

+Customer service

 Human resources

 Another application of AI is in human resources.
 AI can screen resumes and rank candidates based on their qualifications, predict candidate success in given roles, and automate repetitive communication tasks via chatbots.

-Job search

-AI has simplified the recruiting /job search process for both recruiters and job seekers.
-According to Raj Mukherjee from Indeed, 65% of job searchers search again within 91 days after hire.
-An AI-powered engine streamlines the complexity of job hunting by assessing information on job skills, salaries, and user tendencies, matching job seekers to the most relevant positions.
-Machine intelligence calculates appropriate wages and highlights resume information for recruiters using NLP, which extracts relevant words and phrases from text.
-Another application is an AI resume builder that compiles a CV in 5 minutes.
-Chatbots assist website visitors and refine workflows.

 Online and telephone customer service

 AI underlies avatars (automated online assistants) on web pages.
 It can reduce operation and training costs.
 Pypestream automated customer service for its mobile application to streamline communication with customers.

 A Google app analyzes language and converts speech into text.
 The platform can identify angry customers through their language and respond appropriately.
 Amazon uses a chatbot for customer service that can perform tasks like checking the status of an order, cancelling orders, offering refunds and connecting the customer with a human representative.
+Generative AI (GenAI), such as ChatGPT, is increasingly used in business to automate tasks and enhance decision-making.

 Hospitality

 In the hospitality industry, AI is used to reduce repetitive tasks, analyze trends, interact with guests, and predict customer needs.
 AI hotel services come in the form of a chatbot, application, virtual voice assistant and service robots.